angelsantamaria/ardupilot_copter_bbblue/README.md

 #### Copy generated binary files to the beaglebone blue

-  `$ scp build/blue/bin/* debian@beaglebone:~/ardupilot_bin/.
+  `$ scp build/blue/bin/* debian@beaglebone:~/ardupilot_bin/.`

-  *Note that you may change the paths in the beaglebone blue depending on wheter you want the binary files.*
+  *Note that you may change the paths in the beaglebone blue depending on where you want the binary files.*

-#### Notes for future updates of Ardupilot or Beaglebone blue:
+## Notes for future updates of Ardupilot or Beaglebone blue:

   * Check the version.sh script to verify that you are pointing to the last ardupilot (copter branch) repository.